yilinnq/llm_privacy/README.md

 - Clone the repo
 - Add an `.env` file at the root of the repository containing: `GEMINI_API_KEY=`
-- Run `./run.sh` to automatically setup virtual environment & run our app for our three features:
+- Run `./run.sh` to automatically setup virtual environment & run our app for the following three features:
   - User Q&A
   - Privacy Policy Summary
   - Policy Comparison Across Platform